mkessler21/fireworks-kyc-pov/README.md

 ```
 ### Input

- Documents should be placed in the documents/ folder.
+ Documents should be placed in the documents folder.
 Supported formats include .png, .jpeg, and .pdf.

 ## Output